open-condo-software/condo/README.md

  - `yarn prettier --check <directory>` check if files in directory are processed with prettier
  - To ignore a whole application change the global `.prettierignore`

-[//]: # "last point would be changed if this > (see this: https://github.com/prettier/prettier/pull/6203) get merged into master"
+[//]: # "last point would be changed if this > https://github.com/prettier/prettier/pull/6203 gets merged into master"